tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

 As a LOB user
 1. Install and configure Remote Data Gateway in Oracle Cloud Developer Image.
 2. Configure Remote Data Gateway with Oracle Analytics Cloud.
-3. Connect Autonomous Database Dedicated with Oracle Analytics Cloud.
+3. Connect Autonomous AI Database Dedicated with Oracle Analytics Cloud.

 ### Required Artifacts

 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
-Refer to the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
+Refer to the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how provision a developer client.
-- A pre-provisioned Autonomous Transaction Processing instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
 - A pre-provisioned Oracle Analytics Cloud instance.
 Refer [to this documentation](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acoci/create-services.html#GUID-D2F03D22-95FB-45C8-AB94-928AE4E167AB) to create Oracle Analytics Cloud.
 - VNC Viewer or other suitable VNC client on your local laptop.